Can You Take Hairspray On a Plane? 2026 TSA Rules

 Yes, you can typically take hairspray on a plane, both in carry-on and checked baggage, with some limits.

-In carry-on bags, hairspray must be in small quantities of 3.4 ounces (100 milliliters) or less, and all liquids, gels, and aerosols must be placed into a single, clear, quart-sized, resealable bag.
+For carry-on bags, hairspray must be in small containers of 3.4 ounces (100 milliliters) or less, and all liquids, gels, and aerosols must be placed into a single, clear, quart-sized, resealable bag.

 In checked baggage, there are also limits to the total amount of aerosols allowed.

-In this post, I will help you understand all the TSA rules and airline regulations for traveling with hairspray whether it’s in your carry-on or checked luggage.
+This post covers everything you need to understand about the TSA rules and airline regulations for traveling with hairspray whether it’s in your carry-on or checked luggage.

 Let’s dive right in.